ironhack-daft-ray/final_project_CSGO/README.md

 **GAME ECONOMICS:**

-Players start out a match with a specified amount, and will receive more as the match goes on by getting kills or going for the objectives.
-Money can then be used at the start of rounds to buy weapons and equipment, any residual money is taken over to the next round (reset at side-switch) to a maximum of $16000.
+Players start out a match with a specified amount of money, and will receive more as the match goes on by getting kills or going for the objectives.
+Money can then be used at the start of rounds to buy weapons and equipment, any residual amount is taken over to the next round (reset at side-switch) to a maximum of $16000.

 ---